jungsoft/frontend-style-guide/README.md

 ## Components

-### One line props when are more than 2 or big props
+### Avoid one line props when are more than 2 or big props

 Bad
 ```jsx